nikita-sharov/docs.de-de/applications-for-employment/parkside/cases/linkedin-learning.md

 "Die App mit Chromecast zu verwenden" wäre als ein eigener Punkt in die Auszählung aufzunehmen.

-Wie Lynda.com die neue Plattform, das Ergebnis, im Oktober 2017 [beschreibt](https://www.lynda.com/Business-tutorials/Upgrading-from-Lynda-com-LinkedIn-Learning/675718-2.html) (in Video-Form; hier die Niederschrift), im Vergleich:
+Wie Lynda.com die neue Plattform, das Ergebnis, im Oktober 2017 [beschreibt](https://www.lynda.com/Business-tutorials/Upgrading-from-Lynda-com-LinkedIn-Learning/675718-2.html) (in Video-Form; hier die Niederschrift), zum Vergleich:

 > Soon, you'll be able to upgrade to our new learning platform, LinkedIn Learning, which delivers the same great lynda.com content through a personalized, easy-to-use, new experience.
 With unique insights from LinkedIn, based on a person's job title and skillsets, LinkedIn Learning delivers a personalized learning experience, highlighting content that will help individuals succeed in their given role.
 >